Extended commutator algebra for the $q$-oscillator and a related Askey-Wilson algebra: An extended operator algebra for the q -oscillator

-\begin{corollary} For any nonzero $U\in\Heisen$, there exists a composition $\psi$ of elements of $\Zdcm$ some nonzero scalar $a$ and some positive integer $N$ such that $\psi(U)=aC^N$. \end{corollary} \begin{proof} Any nonzero $U\in\Heisen$ is a finite linear combination \eqref{ABCbasis}, and so there exist $a,b\in\N$ such that $U\in\bigoplus_{i=-a}^b\gradsub_i$.
-By Lemma~\ref{algoALem}, there exists a compostion $\eta$ of elements of $\Zdcm$ such that $\eta(U)$ satisfies the hypotheses of Lemma~\ref{algoBLem}, by which there exists a composition $\theta$ of elements of $\Zdcm$ such that $(\theta\circ\eta)(U)$ satisfies the hypotheses of Lemma~\ref{algoCLem}.
-Consequently, by Lemma~\ref{algoCLem}, there exists a composition $\phi$ of elements of $\Zdcm$ such that if $\psi:=\phi\circ\theta\circ\eta$, then there exists a nonzero scalar $a$ and some positive integer $N$ such that $\psi(U)=aC^N$. \end{proof}
+\begin{corollary} For any nonzero $U\in\Heisen$, there exists a~composition $\psi$ of elements of $\Zdcm$, some nonzero scalar $a$ and some positive integer $N$ such that $\psi(U)=aC^N$. \end{corollary} \begin{proof} Any nonzero $U\in\Heisen$ is a~finite linear combination of the elements described in~\eqref{ABCbasis}, and so there exist $a,b\in\N$ such that $U\in\bigoplus_{i=-a}^b \gradsub_i$.
+By~\eqref{vanishH}--\eqref{lowerAl}, there exists a~composition $\eta$ of elements of $\Zdcm$ such that $\eta(U)$ satisfies the hypotheses of Lemma~\ref{algoBLem}, by which there exists a~composition $\theta$ of elements of $\Zdcm$ such that $(\theta\circ\eta)(U)$ satisfies the hypotheses of Lemma~\ref{algoCLem}.
+Consequently, by Lemma~\ref{algoCLem}, there exists a~composition $\phi$ of elements of $\Zdcm$ such that if $\psi:=\phi\circ\theta\circ\eta$, and thus there exists a~nonzero scalar $a$ and some positive integer $N$ such that $\psi(U)=aC^N$. \end{proof}

-As the reader may notice, our proof of Corollary~\ref{magicCor} and our proof of the supporting lemmas constitute a logical flow that differs from the formulation in \cite[Lemma~5.7-6.4]{Hel05}.
+As the reader may notice, our proof of Corollary~\ref{magicCor} and our proof of the supporting lemmas constitute a~logical flow that differs from the formulation in~\mbox{\cite[Lemma~5.7-6.4]{Hel05}}.
 First, we deal with the commutator mappings and basis elements, and eventually arbitrary nonzero elements, of $\Heisen$ without reference to any two-sided ideal.
-The proofs do not rely heavily on ring-theoretic notions and arguments such as divisibility in a ring.
-Our proofs are based on the structure constants and computational techniques as described in Section~\ref{assoStructSubsec}, which is based on the deeper discussion in \cite{Can19b}.
-Our only dilemma so far is that since we are extending this reduction process into the bigger algebra $\Proto$ in which $\Heisen$ is embedded, we have to take into account the effect of $K$ in the computations involving deformed commutator mappings.
+The proofs do not rely heavily on ring-theoretic notions and arguments such as divisibility in a~ring.
+Our proofs are based on the structure constants and computational techniques as described in Section~\ref{assoStructSubsec}, which is based on the deeper discussion in~\cite{Can19b}.
+Our only dilemma so far is that, since we are extending this reduction process into the bigger algebra $\Proto$ in which $\Heisen$ is embedded, we have to take into account the effect of $K$ in the computations involving deformed commutator mappings.
 Thus, we have the following.

 \begin{proposition} For any $n\in\Q$ and any $U\in\Heisen$, we have